 Frequently Asked Questions

-• If your answer is “YES!” to any of these questions, then now is a great time to consider testing:
+• As a parent or caregiver, if your answer is “YES!” to any of these questions, then now is a great time to consider testing:

 1. Do you feel unsure what to do next to support your child’s academic or social-emotional development?